 In 2016, Avast Software agreed to buy AVG.
 One result of that transaction is that AVG Secure VPN shares the same VPN server network as Avast Secureline VPN (see our Avast VPN review).
 This reflects badly on AVG’s VPN because the Avast network is not large, nor is it particularly fast, based on our tests.
 In addition, the network has a limited capacity for streaming geo-blocked content and P2P (torrenting) activities.

 Worse, Avast has been caught doing some sketchy things in the past.
 All in all, we would much prefer to see AVG Secure VPN as a completely independent service, rather than its current status.

 What kind of sketchy things are we talking about?
 Read on…

-Parent company caught selling user data
+Parent company caught collecting and selling user data

-In 2019, privacy experts discovered that Avast was using their antivirus products to harvest user data which was then sold to third parties.
+In 2019, privacy experts discovered that Avast was using their antivirus products to collect user data which was then sold to third parties.
 While the company claimed that the data they collected could not be used to identify or target you, every data record included a unique device ID.
 That ID was unique to each installation of Avast antivirus meaning that every bit of data collected could be assigned to a particular installed copy of antivirus.
 Further, the data that was collected was extremely detailed, including every every click the user made, and the exact millisecond they made that click.